statsig-io/docs/docs/metrics/pulse.md

 # Pulse Metrics

 Statsig computes experiment results, also known as Statsig's **Pulse** results, depending on the metric type.
 Most metrics are aggregated across all users in the group.
-Some ratio type metrics are only aggregated across partipating users (users that have non-null value for that metric).
+Some ratio type metrics are only aggregated across participating users (users that have non-null value for that metric).

 ## Pulse Statistics by Metric Type